Prawn cocktail, steak and Black Forest gateau: Meal

-The Great British Meal Out was a meal in a restaurant designed to appeal to those for whom eating out at all was unusual and for whom a prawn cocktail, steak garni or gateau were exotic foreign food.
+The Great British Meal Out was designed to appeal to those for whom eating out was unusual, and for whom a prawn cocktail, steak garni, or gateau were exotic foreign food.
 Nigel Slater wrote of his childhood in the 1970s: "As a family, we never went out for dinner unless we were on holiday, but there were occasional Saturday lunches at the local Berni Inn" adding "Steak garni always sounded so much more exotic than plain steak."

-The standardised menu suited the restaurant, which could purchase and prepare food in bulk within tight cost controls, and avoided the need for the customer to choose courses from a menu which might include foods with which they were unfamiliar or which might include hard to pronounce foreign words, both of which had the potential to cause social embarrassment.
-The ingredients of the meal had a pleasantly sophisticated ring: "cocktail", the use of prawns, which was not common, "steak garni" rather than just steak, and "Black Forest gâteau" rather than just cake; all slightly foreign but easy enough to learn for next time, and allowing the diner to feel that they were enjoying a "continental" (European) eating experience.
+The standardised menu suited restaurant management, which could purchase and prepare food in bulk within tight cost controls.
+It also spared customers the potential embarrassment latent in having to select among unfamiliar foods with hard-to-pronounce names.
+Each course had a pleasantly sophisticated ring: a "cocktail" of prawns; "steak garni" rather than just steak; and "Black Forest gâteau" rather than just cake – all slightly foreign but easy enough to learn for next time, allowing diners to feel that they were enjoying a "continental" (European) eating experience.

 The meal eventually became unfashionable as British dining tastes became more sophisticated from the 1980s onwards and the Gallup survey conducted by the trade magazine Caterer and Hotelkeeper in 1989 confirmed that Black Forest gâteau had suddenly become less popular.
 Simon Hopkinson and Lindsey Bareham coined the term "Great British Meal" in their 1997 book The Prawn Cocktail Years, which includes a chapter titled The Great British Meal Out.
 They wrote that, "cooked as it should be, this much derided and often ridiculed dinner is still something very special indeed".